big-meel/big-meel/README.md

 I'm Jameel Tomlinson, a Software Engineer  always on the hunt for fun and interesting technologies to work with/on.

-- 🔭 I’m currently working on building my Engineering knowledgebase, diversity and understanding :desktop_computer: :keyboard:
+- 🔭 I’m currently working on learning how to be an effective Software Engineer :desktop_computer: :keyboard:

 - 🌱 I’m currently learning Concurrency and Functional Programming with Elixir :computer: